Wills, Trusts & Probate

 How do I choose the right successor for my business?

-How can succession planning help minimize taxes?
+How can succession planning reduce tax consequences?

 How often should I update my succession plan?